Canadian Copyright laws have changed

 Copyright in Canada has gone through some changes recently which will influence how we use copyrighted materials in our teaching, learning and research activities here at McMaster.

-4. The Library has licensed access to more than 61,500 e-journals and 660,000 e-books which are available for use in teaching, learning and research.
-Durable links to specific resources can be created which provide secure local and remote access for McMaster use only.
-Such links can be included in our Course Management Systems.
-Information on creating durable links can be found at http://library.mcmaster.ca/linking.
 These durable links remain the best way to post items in Avenue.
-Many of these e-resources may also be used, for no additional copyright fees, in Courseware sold at Titles Bookstore or in print materials such as course handouts or exams produced within Media Production Services Print Division.
+Many of these e-resources may also be used, for no additional copyright fees, in the Library’s new eReserves system or in print materials such as course handouts or exams produced within Media Production Services Print Division.